amlsf/localvectormaps/README.md

 To solve this problem, I would experiment with a combination of techniques such as creating a caching layer, using Tilemill to pre-style and serve my own tiles, decreasing the granularity of regional breakouts in the choropleth map at a higher zoom level, and restricting the data calculations within the specific user's viewport.

 On the front-end, I noticed that as more filter options are introduced, the complexity grows at an increasing rate as the number of conditional statements and edge cases increase.
 I would need to refactor my code so that variation is encoded as data and not as control.

-To solve this problem, I would like to need to refactor my Javascript code to build a unified change hander that acts as a function of the overall state of the form at any time.
 In terms of rendering, I would also explore a new technique called UTFGrids that can handle a large number of data objects on a map.

-#####Security
-Given the proprietary nature of the licensed MLS data I am using, a security layer would need to be built prior to deployment.

 #####Interactive Time Series Graphs